Instructional Design for Language Teachers

 Yes.
 Once a week for one hour you will need to be available for a Zoom session.
 At the start of the course you will be surveyed to find out what times you are available during the week and we’ll offer several slots during the week for you to choose from.

 You need to complete all the units and contribute reasonably to the course forums.
-At the end of the course there is a final individual assignment for you to complete.
-If you do all these things, you will finish the course successfully and qualify for a certificate.
+If you do these things, you will finish the course successfully and qualify for a certificate.
+At the end of the course there is an optional final individual assignment for you to complete.
 There is no assessment/pass mark as such as we view this as a formative and developmental course.

 Yes, you will, issued by the ELTC, University of Sheffield.
 However, there are no credits attached to this course, it’s purely developmental.
-Please note though that to receive the certificate, you need to complete all the final assignment and contribute regularly to the course forums.
+Please note though that to receive the certificate, you need to complete all the units and contribute regularly to the course forums.

 In some form, yes.
 You will be given permanent access to a self-study version of the course containing most of the content and you will be able to access the course forum via a special group set up.